llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

      -- A full cycle is the # of times this changes / 2
   -- Figure out average amplitude of cycles
-     -- Take difference between every peak and nadir / 2 -- If cycle length average for last 10 minutes is > 30 seconds, that's less than 2 cycles / minute --> no variability
+     -- Take difference between every peak and nadir / 2 -- If cycle length average is > 30 seconds, that's less than 2 cycles / minute --> no variability
       -- Otherwise, take the average amplitude for the past 10 minutes as variability

 CREATE OR REPLACE TABLE `hca-data-sandbox.fetal_heartrate.rules_classify_2_variability_last_3_min` AS with prior_value AS
 (
   SELECT
-      # Calculate absolute difference between every point and 5 seconds before it
+      # Calculate absolute difference between every point and quarter second
       *
     , LAST_VALUE(value) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 1 PRECEDING AND 1 PRECEDING) AS last_value
-  FROM `hca-data-sandbox.fetal_heartrate.rules_classify_1_baseline_last_30_min`
+  FROM `hca-data-sandbox.fetal_heartrate.rules_classify_0_union_all_input_data` a
 )
+# For every value is it increasing or decreasing
 , prior_value_change AS
 (
   SELECT